xivid/eth-dspa-2019/session-5-custom-operators/submission.md

 }
 ```

-Formulating it as a reusable operator:
+To formulate it as a reusable operator:

 ```rust
 trait Average<G: Scope> {